Research

 Abstract: We study whether climate transition risk is priced in corporate bond markets and if investors value companies’ green innovation efforts.
 Using confidential bond-level holdings data and global firm-level data on carbon emissions and green innovation, we find a positive transition risk premium.
 This premium is smaller for emission-intensive firms that engage in green innovation, suggesting that investors value companies’ efforts to mitigate climate change.
 We show that European investors, in particular institutional investors, have a higher demand for bonds from emission-intensive firms that engage in green innovation and thus influence yield spreads related to climate transition risk.

-Conferences: 7th Annual GRASFI Conference, International Conference in Finance, Accounting and Banking 2024*, RCEA International Conference in Economics, Econometrics, and Finance 2024*, IAAE 2024 Annual Conference*, 29th International Panel Data Conference*, Nederlandse Economendag 2024.
+Conferences: 7th Annual GRASFI Conference, International Conference in Finance, Accounting and Banking 2024*; RCEA International Conference in Economics, Econometrics, and Finance 2024*; IAAE 2024 Annual Conference*; 29th International Panel Data Conference*; Dutch Economist Day 2024.

-Seminars: Tilburg University, Imperial College Business School (Informal PhD Seminar), ESCB Research Cluster Climate Change*, Robeco Asset Management, De Nederlandsche Bank (Research Division), University of Utrecht (School of Economics)*, University van Amsterdam (Finance Department).
+Seminars: Tilburg University; Imperial College Business School (Informal PhD Seminar); ESCB Research Cluster Climate Change*; University of Utrecht (School of Economics)*; De Nederlandsche Bank (Research Division); Robeco Asset Management; University van Amsterdam (Finance Department).

 Policy notes: De Nederlandsche Bank · SUERF · E-Axes Forum.